yeasy/easyOVS/README.md

 version 0.3

 #What is easyOVS
-easyOVS provides a more convenient and fluent way to operation your [OpenvSwitch](http://openvswitch.org) bridges in OpenStack platform, such as list their ports, dump their flows and add/del some flows in a smart style with color!
+easyOVS provides a more convenient and fluent way to operate your [OpenvSwitch](http://openvswitch.org) bridges in OpenStack platform, such as list their ports, dump their flows and add/del some flows in a smart style with color!